A refined Frauchiger--Renner paradox based on strong contextuality: Two GHZ--FR no-go theorems

 \end{quote} To \emph{learn about an outcome}, an agent may (i) directly ask the experimenter, (ii) measure the measured system in the same measurement basis or (iii) indirectly obtain the measurement outcome through traces in the environment, be told about it by another agent, \ldots

 \paragraph*{b.
 Reject {\BornCPersK}} If one rejects Born Compatibility, one can still keep {\AOE} (and {\PersK}).
 However, in that case, as the GHZ--FR paradox shows, one needs a rule for when to expect Born rule predictions to be valid, as agents need to be able to phrase their Born rule predictions correctly.
-As a principle for when such predictions are valid, one can use {\BornP} as well.
+When holding on to the experimental validity of the Born rule per {\possBorn}, as a principle for when such predictions are valid, one can use {\BornP} as well.
 If an agent has more knowledge of the underlying theory or ontology their world is subject to, they can perhaps make more precise statements.
 For example, one can imagine a theory or ontology where AOE is satisfied (as in Bohmian mechanics), and where an agent can say their prediction is valid as long as they can gather all involved outcomes.
 However, one can imagine a theory where additionally actually asking for the outcomes changes the actual outcomes through hidden variables.
 Therefore, without further knowledge, in theories rejecting {\BornCPersK}, agents can use {\BornP} for correct predictions.

 \paragraph*{c.
 Reject {\ClassicalT}} Rejecting {\ClassicalT} would mean that classically communicating agents (communicating in whichever way they prefer) disagree on the truth value of a statement about what happened in a measurement.
 In principle, every performed measurement whose outcome is not stored in some classical agent's memory can be part of a paradox à la GHZ--FR.
 Thus, disagreement among classically communicating agents about what happened in the measurement $M$ topples a basic assumption of science: we cannot trust other scientists' reports of what happened in an experiment.
 To see this difficulty in more detail, we consider the following situation.
 Alice performs a measurement, and Bob makes a statement about Alice's outcome, claiming for example that Alice obtained $a=0$.
 Bob could have arrived at this statement by reasoning or by explicitly asking Alice.
 Holding on to {\PersK} and {\BornCPersK}, there is no need for Bob to specify how he obtained the statement, which is true \textit{for him}.
 Therefore, when Bob tells us that Alice obtained $a=0$, we simply cannot know whether his statement (or any statement derived from it) is true \textit{for us}.
 A potential way out is that Bob conveys more details about how he obtained his conclusion, and then we decide whether or not to believe him, as argued in Qbism \cite{debrota2020respecting}, for example.
 In our everyday world, such disagreement between agents does not arise, because of the absence of superobservers.